ARK Investment Management LLC Sells 22,210 Shares of HP Inc. (NYSE:HPQ)

-ARK Investment Management LLC lessened its stake in shares of HP Inc. (NYSE:HPQ – Get Rating) by 10.6% in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+ARK Investment Management LLC decreased its holdings in HP Inc. (NYSE:HPQ – Get Rating) by 10.6% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 186,681 shares of the computer maker’s stock after selling 22,210 shares during the period.
-ARK Investment Management LLC’s holdings in HP were worth $4,652,000 as of its most recent filing with the Securities & Exchange Commission.
+ARK Investment Management LLC’s holdings in HP were worth $4,652,000 at the end of the most recent quarter.

 Insider Buying and Selling at HP